hausgold/grape-jwt-authentication/README.md

 ##### Beholder (audience) verification

 The resource server (namely the one which configures this right now) which MUST be present on the JSON Web Token audience claim.
+When `nil` we also turn off the verification by default.
+(See the default JWT options)

 ```ruby
 Grape::Jwt::Authentication.configure do |conf|